 How to calculate diversity and maximum demand

-To calculate the maximum demand by applying diversity, first you need to know the total connected load.
-The total connected load is all of the loads added together.
-Diversity might also be applied to individual items of equipment such as a cooker.
+To calculate the maximum demand of electrical circuits by applying diversity, first you need to know the total connected load.
+The total connected electrical load is all of the loads added together.
+Diversity might also be applied to individual items of electrical equipment such as a cooker.

 What is Total Connected Load?

-Total connected load (or full load) is the sum of all loads added together, for example:
+The Total connected load (or full load) is the sum of all electrical loads added together, for example:

 Load 1 + Load 2 + Load 3 = Total Connected Load.

 What is Diversity?

 Electrical Diversity is a factor applied as an allowance of load not likely to be used at the same time, for example: